Greetings! — This is the December issue. Volume 05, Issue 12 — Posted November 19, 2025

 Frank KB3PQT

-We did not operate our traditional Portable Multi-Transmitter / Multi-Operation station K3IEC due to the weather forecast calling for rain, cold temperatures, and high winds associated with hurricane remnants.
+We did not operate our traditional Portable Multi-Transmitter / Multi-Operation station this year due to the weather forecast calling for rain, cold temperatures, and high winds associated with hurricane remnants.
 But quite a few members played along at home.
 The PA QSO Party team has now posted those results.

 And the winners are…